-- Foster families follow similar rules to those adopting pets, such as foster homes of dogs must have an adequately fenced yard or provide adequate exercise and foster homes of cats must keep the kitties inside.
+- Foster families follow similar rules to those adopting pets, such as foster homes must have an adequately fenced yard or provide adequate exercise.

 - We encourage foster families to provide us with people who may be interested in adopting.
 However, that does not guarantee adoption.
 They have to go through the same adoption process adoptive applicants do.
 While we welcome private input from foster families, Pet Harbor’s board of directors renders all adoption decisions.

 - Foster families may refuse to accept a foster animal at any time.
 Animals available to be placed in foster care will be selected by Pet Harbor with input from the fostering family.
 Pet Harbor will attempt to make the best matches based on the foster family’s application and Pet Harbor’s knowledge of the foster family’s particular situation and knowledge of the dog and the need.
 Once the foster family accepts a pet for fostering, it is expected that family will foster the pet until the pet is adopted.
 If an issue or problem arises, please notify Pet Harbor management right away for suggestions.